weaviate/Verba/README.md

 > Enhanced CRUD operations are WIP

 **02 Run verba**
-- Insert your data into the `verba start` and go to `localhost:8000`.
+- Run verba with `verba start` and go to `localhost:8000`.

 **(OPTIONAL) Importing Weaviate:**
 - You can also import all documentation, blog posts, video transcripts, etc from Weaviate.
 You need to specify your `GITHUB_TOKEN` environment variable to the `.env` file
-- Use `verba weaviate` script to download, process, and import Weaviate data to your cluster.)
+- Use `verba weaviate` script to download, process, and import Weaviate data to your cluster.
 - `verba weaviate --model gpt-4`

 ## 💰 Large Language Model (LLM) Costs